linhvovan29546/react-native-full-screen-notification-incoming-call/README.md

     - `declineText`: string (required) decline button label
     - `notificationColor`: string (optional) color of notification
     - `notificationSound`: raw file (optional) sound of notification
-    - `mainComponent`:string appKey when custom incomingcall screen
+    - `mainComponent`:string appKey (optional) to the custom incoming call screen.
+To understand the details you can check the [example](https://github.com/linhvovan29546/react-native-full-screen-notification-incoming-call/blob/master/example/index.tsx)
     - `payload`:any(optional) pass whatever data you want to get when custom incomingcall screen

 #### hide notification